Perovskite solar cell: 2-terminal tandems

-Mailoa et al. started the efficiency race for monolithic 2-terminal tandems using an homojunction c-Si bottom cell and demonstrate a 13.7% cell, largely limited by parasitic absorption losses.
-Then, Albrecht et al. developed a low-temperature processed perovskite cells using a SnO2 electron transport layer.
-This allowed the use of silicon heterojunction solar cells as bottom cell and tandem efficiencies up to 18.1%.
-Werner et al. then improved this performance replacing the SnO2 layer with PCBM and introducing a sequential hybrid deposition method for the perovskite absorber, leading to a tandem cell with 21.2% efficiency.
+Mailoa et al. started the efficiency race for monolithic 2-terminal tandems using an homojunction c-Si bottom cell, demonstrating a 13.7% efficiency cell, largely limited by parasitic absorption losses.
+Then, Albrecht et al. developed low-temperature processed perovskite cells using a SnO2 electron transport layer.
+This allowed the use of silicon heterojunction solar cells as bottom cells, with tandem cell efficiency up to 18.1%.
+Werner et al. then improved this performance by replacing the SnO2 layer with PCBM and introducing a sequential hybrid deposition method for the perovskite absorber, leading to a tandem cell with 21.2% efficiency.
 Important parasitic absorption losses due to the use of Spiro-OMeTAD were still limiting the overall performance.
 An important change was demonstrated by Bush et al., who inverted the polarity of the top cell (n-i-p to p-i-n).
-They used a bilayer of SnO2 and zinc tin oxide (ZTO) processed by ALD to work as a sputtering buffer layer, which enables the following deposition of a transparent top indium tin oxide (ITO) electrode.
+They used a bilayer of SnO2 and zinc tin oxide (ZTO) processed by ALD to work as a sputtering buffer layer, which deposited a transparent top of indium tin oxide (ITO) electrode.
 This change helped to improve the environmental and thermal stability of the perovskite cell and was crucial to further improve the perovskite/silicon tandem performance to 23.6%.

-In the continuity, using a p-i-n perovskite top cell, Sahli et al. demonstrated in June 2018 a fully textured monolithic tandem cell with 25.2% efficiency, independently certified by Fraunhofer ISE CalLab.
+In the meantime, using a p-i-n perovskite top cell, Sahli et al. demonstrated in June 2018 a fully textured monolithic tandem cell with 25.2% efficiency, independently certified by Fraunhofer ISE CalLab.
 This improved efficiency can largely be attributed to the massively reduced reflection losses (below 2% in the range 360 nm-1000 nm, excluding metallization) and reduced parasitic absorption losses, leading to certified short-circuit currents of 19.5 mA/cm2.
 Also in June 2018 the company Oxford Photovoltaics presented a cell with 27.3% efficiency.
-In March 2020, KAUST-University of Toronto teams reported tandem devices with spin-cast perovskite films on fully textured bottom cells with 25.7%.
-In the present, the research teams show effort to utilize more solution-based scalable techniques on textured bottom cells.
+In March 2020, KAUST-University of Toronto teams reported in Science Magazine regarding tandem devices with spin-cast perovskite films on fully textured bottom cells with 25.7% efficiency.
+The research teams show effort to utilize more solution-based scalable techniques on textured bottom cells.
 Accordingly, blade-coated perovskite based tandems were reported by a collaborative team of University of North Carolina and Arizona State University.
-Following this, in August 2020 KAUST team demonstrated first slot-die coated perovskite based tandems, which was important step for accelerated processing of tandems.
+Following this, in August 2020 KAUST team demonstrated first slot-die coated perovskite based tandems, which was an important step for accelerated processing of tandems.
 In September 2020, Aydin et al. showed the highest certified short-circuit currents of 19.8 mA/cm2 on fully textured silicon bottom cells.
 Also, Aydin et al. showed the first outdoor performance results for perovskite/silicon tandem solar cells, which was an important hurdle for the reliability tests of such devices.
-In December 2021, KAUST team updated the champion PCE to 28.2% (certified).
+In December 2021, KAUST team updated the champion certified PCE to 28.2%.

-The record efficiency for perovskite/silicon tandems currently stands at 29.8% as of December 2021.